zapier/visual-builder/docs/_docs/integration-checks-reference.md

 # Integration Checks Reference

-In accordance with our [app development guide](https://platform.zapier.com/partners/planning-guide), we run your app through a set of automated checks to ensure it's giving our users the best possible experience.
+We run your integration through a set of automated checks to ensure it's working property and giving our users the best possible experience.
 To help better address a check in communication, each check is given a unique ID, consisting of a capital letter and three digits, such as `D001`.

 You don't need to know the implication of the initial capitial letter.
 But if you're curious, they are:

 Area | Description
 --- | ---
-[**D**]efinition | Definition of the integration, including auth and trigger/search/action configurations.
+<b><u>D</u></b>efinition | Definition of the integration, including auth and trigger/search/action configurations.
 Some of these checks could block you from saving/pushing if the violation results in a broken trigger/search/action.
-[**M**]arketing | Public-facing information, such as the app title, description, and logo.
+<b><u>M</u></b>arketing | Public-facing information, such as the app title, description, and logo.
 The intent of these rules is to give Zapier users a consistent style among texts and images across all public integrations.
 They're more likely to block you from going public.
-Connected [**A**]ccounts | Connected accounts that are linked to your integration.
+Connected <b><u>A</u></b>ccounts | Connected accounts that are linked to your integration.
 We verify these to ensure the authentication is working.
-[**S**]tats | Usage stats, such as the number of users your integration has.
+<b><u>S</u></b>tats | Usage stats, such as the number of users your integration has.
 These are more likely to block you from going public.
-[**T**]ask History | Data in your task history, produced by live Zaps.
+<b><u>T</u></b>ask History | Data in your task history, produced by live Zaps.
 These are more likely to block you from going public.
-[**U**]ser | Things in the developer's (your) account, such as Terms of Service acceptance.
+<b><u>U</u></b>ser | Things in the developer's (your) account, such as Terms of Service acceptance.
-[**L**]ifecycle | The lifecyle state of your integration or its versions, such as the visibility (private, pending, or public) and the version state (deprecated, non-production, or production).
+<b><u>L</u></b>ifecycle | The lifecyle state of your integration or its versions, such as the visibility (private, pending, or public) and the version state (deprecated, non-production, or production).
+<b><u>Z</u></b>ap | Things related to Zaps, such as the trigger samples you pulled into the Zap editor.

 When the checks are run, we'll give a brief blurb summarizing the violation (with a check ID) along with a link to this page.
 This will act as a full reference explaining each error and giving examples for each.